nixworks/public/news/2007/03/14/index.md

 ##### Twelve people die
 ### [ Twelve people die in Nandigram near Kolkata in India, as police shoot at farmers protesting the establishment of a special economic zone. ](/news/2007/03/14/twelve-people-die-in-nandigram-near-kolkata-in-india-as-police-shoot-at-farmers-protesting-the-establishment-of-a-special-economic-zone.md)
-_Context: Kolkata, Nandigram, Twelve people die, special economic zone, farmer_
+_Context: Kolkata, farmer, special economic zone, Twelve people die, Nandigram_

 ##### Nancy Worley
 ### [ Nancy Worley, former Secretary of State of the U.S. state of Alabama, is indicted for violations related to solicitation of campaign contributions from Secretary of State employees.](/news/2007/03/14/nancy-worley-former-secretary-of-state-of-the-u-s-state-of-alabama-is-indicted-for-violations-related-to-solicitation-of-campaign-contri.md)